-At the IIE MSA campus in Ruimsig, Johannesburg (Important Notice: This is not a distance programme, students must be able to attend at least 2 of the 3 face-to-face contact sessions in each module).
+At the IIE MSA campus in Ruimsig, Johannesburg (Important Notice: This is not a distance programme, students must be able to attend face-to-face contact sessions in each module).

-The IIE Postgraduate Diploma in Corporate Governance; HEQSF level 8 - the same level as an honours degree.
-The diploma is awarded by is awarded by the IIE.
+The Postgraduate Diploma in Corporate Governance is awarded by the IIE; HEQSF level 8 - the same level as an honours degree.